 The Middle East is the birth place of the Abrahamic religions; the two dominant religions of the modern world, Christianity and Islam, were born there.
 Prior to them, Judaism was already present there, and it was the monotheistic Jews that the Romans met and had conflicts with.

-Few people in the western world realize that Judaism, and by extension Christianity, Islam and the Baha'i faith, are essentially Written by the Winners versions of older Semitic religions present in the Levant.
+Few people in the Western world realize that Judaism, and by extension Christianity, Islam and the Baha'i faith, are essentially Written by the Winners versions of older Semitic religions present in the Levant.
 The gods of the pre-monotheistic Canaanites, Phoenicians, Hebrews, Arabs and other Semitic groups were dominant in what is now exclusively Muslim, Jewish and Christian territory, and the Phoenicians got them spread around the Mediterranean and North Africa.
 The Assyrians, Akkadians, and Babylonians, on the other hand, adopted Sumerian mythology in a similar fashion to the Roman appropriation of Greek mythology that occurred centuries later.
 Despite their geographical proximity to Greek and Egyptian deities, these old gods of the Levant are barely remembered by modern people, largely due to the historical efforts of the Israelites/Jews to eliminate competition to their religions.
-Nowadays, only the gods that were literally demonized (in that they became demons in Judeo-Christian theology), such as Moloch, have any presence in the popular imaginarium.
+Nowadays, only the gods that were literally Demonized (in that they became demons in Jewish and Christian theology), such as Moloch, have any presence in the popular imaginarium.

-Knowledge on Canaanite mythology is scarce, but we do have an idea about its cosmology.
+Knowledge of Canaanite mythology is scarce, but we do have an idea about its cosmology.
 The world was created by Elion (El for god, ion for upper, uppermost together) and his wife Beruth (which means the city); from them were born all the gods of the Levant (Elohim; in modern Hebrew it means God but used to mean 'Godly beings' and can be seen as the prototype for the Abrahamic angels).
-The mountains Targhizizi and Tharumagi held the firmament up above the earth-circling ocean, Heaven being the god Shamayim, and the dead went to Sheol (the Underworld; the concept survives in modern Judeo-Christian beliefs, although many equate it to Hell, despite the Bible/Torah confirming it to be far away from the modern fiery Jahanam torture cellar).
+The mountains Targhizizi and Tharumagi held the firmament up above the earth-circling ocean, Heaven being the god Shamayim, and the dead went to Sheol (the Underworld; the concept survives in modern Jewish and Christian beliefs, although many equate it to Hell, despite the Bible/Torah confirming it to be far away from the modern fiery Jahannam torture cellar).
 Many influences from classical religion ensued.
 Several concepts in Semitic mythology are shared with both ancient Greek religion and Egyptian tradition; indeed, many deities are analogous to classical ones, while others were literally exported from Egypt.note

-Where or when the Judeo-Christian god, Yahweh, came from is almost totally unknown.
+Where or when the Jewish god, Yahweh, came from is almost totally unknown.
 He wasn't attested to before being the Israelites' god, and nothing similar to his character has been seen in the Middle East; even his name isn't totally understood.
 In fact, the earliest surviving mentions of Yahweh are in reference to him being the God of Israel.
 Regardless of how Yahweh came to Israel, eventually his followers became the dominant people of Canaan.
-After cultural diffusion lead to Yahweh absorbing El(ion), the Israelites began absorbing other gods and goddesses into their supreme deity, whether it be their characteristics, deeds, or even familial relationships (For a while God absorbed El's consort Asherah as his own.
+After cultural diffusion led to Yahweh absorbing El(ion), the Israelites began absorbing other gods and goddesses into their supreme deity, whether it be their characteristics, deeds, or even familial relationships (For a while God absorbed El's consort Asherah as his own.
 He also absorbed Hadad's story about killing a giant sea snake, which is where the Leviathan came from.
 There's plenty of others).
 Eventually, the worshipers of Yahweh destroyed the rest of the native Semitic religions and wrote everything from their point of view, and the rest is history.
 As seen by Leviathan, some fragments of the older polytheistic religion remained in parts of Hebrew Bible, which sometimes seem strange when outside their original context.
-Another example of this are mysterious references to "Nephilim" (sometimes translated as "Giants"), which in Canaanite mythology referred to heroic demigods of the sort that are common in many polytheistic faiths but quite impossible in the monotheistic Judeo-Christian religions.
+Another example of this are mysterious references to "Nephilim" (sometimes translated as "Giants"), which in Canaanite mythology referred to heroic demigods of the sort that are common in many polytheistic faiths but quite impossible in the monotheistic Abrahamic religions.

 Modern Hebrew paganism is still practiced in the form of "Jewitchery", although needless to say Jewish pagans are rare and heavily frowned upon by other Jews.
 Here's a list of the most well known deities, although more information can be obtained in The Other Wiki.